silicakes/blog.silicak.es/_posts/2015-08-28-fun-with-jsbeautifier.md

 undefined
 {% endhighlight %}

-it basically gives us  the output of the only function there, let's try another:
+it basically returns the output of the only function there; let's try another:

 {% highlight js linenos %}
 eval(function() { return "dude"}(''.split('|')))